Former MLB All-Star, GM and executive Bob Watson dead at 74

 After retiring from playing, Watson began coaching and helped the 1988 Oakland Athletics win the American League pennant as the hitting coach for the likes of Jose Canseco and Mark McGwire.

-He became the second black general manager in major league history when he was hired by the Astros in 1993.
-Watson was hired by the Yankees in 1995, and helped put together the World Series-winning squad in 1996.
-He retired from the Yankees after the 1997 season and later served as Major League Baseball’s vice president in charge of discipline and vice president of rules and on-field operations.
+He became the second black general manager in major league history — after Atlanta’s Bill Lucas (1976-79) — when he was hired by the Astros in 1993.

+Watson became the Yankees’ GM in 1995, and made the then-highly criticized decision to hire Joe Torre as New York’s manager.
+Watson, along with Torre leading the team on the field, helped put together the World Series-winning squad in 1996.

+He retired from the Yankees after the 1997 season, and Brian Cashman replaced him as New York’s GM.
+Watson later served as Major League Baseball’s vice president in charge of discipline and vice president of rules and on-field operations and worked in the league offices until 2010.

+“He was an All-Star on the field and a true pioneer off of it, admired and respected by everyone he played with or worked alongside,” the Astros’ statement said.
+“Bob will be missed, but not forgotten.”

+The team honored Watson in March by dedicating the Bob Watson Education Center at the Astros Youth Academy in Houston with the former All-Star in attendance.

 —-